You are here

 Visit this artist's website: http://www.christoph-eschenbach.com

-Mentored by George Szell and Herbert von Karajan, Eschenbach’s other past posts include chief conductor and artistic director of the Tonhalle-Orchestra from 1982 to 1986; and music director of the Houston Symphony from 1988 to 1999, the Ravinia Festival from 1994 to 2003, and the Philadelphia Orchestra from 2003 to 2008.
-His many honors include the Légion d’honneur, Commandeur dans l’Ordre des Arts et des Lettres, the Officer's Cross with Star and Ribbon of the German Order of Merit, and the Commander's Cross of the German Order of Merit.
+Mentored by George Szell and Herbert von Karajan, Mr. Eschenbach held the posts of Chief Conductor and Artistic Director of the Tonhalle Orchestra from 1982 to 1986; Music Director of the Houston Symphony from 1988 to 1999; Music Director of the Ravinia Festival from 1994 to 2003; and Artistic Director of the Schleswig-Holstein Music Festival from 1999 to 2002.
+His many honors include the Légion d’Honneur; Commandeur dans l’Ordre des Arts et des Lettres; the Officer's Cross with Star and Ribbon of the German Order of Merit; and the Commander's Cross of the German Order of Merit for outstanding achievements as pianist and conductor.
 He also received the Leonard Bernstein Award from the Pacific Music Festival, where he was co-artistic director from 1992 to 1998.